Eunice White Beecher: Biography

 Eunice White Bullard born in West Sutton, Massachusetts, August 26, 1812.
-She was the daughter of Dr. Artemas Bullard, and was educated in Hadley, Massachusetts.
+She was the daughter of Dr. Artemas Bullard and Lucy Maria White, and was educated in Hadley, Massachusetts.
 When Henry Ward Beecher, a clergyman, settled in his pastorate in Lawrenceburg, Indiana, in 1837, he returned east to marry Eunice, having been engaged to her for over seven years.

 Beecher was a contributor, chiefly on domestic subjects, to various periodicals, and some of her articles were published in book form.
 During a long and tedious illness in her earlier married life, she wrote a series of reminiscences of her first years as a minister's wife, afterward published with the title From Dawn to Daylight: A Simple Story of a Western Home (1859) under the pen name of 'A Minister's Wife'.
 She also published Motherly Talks with Young Housekeepers (New York, 1873), Letters from Florida (1878), All Around the House; or, How to Make Homes Happy (1878), and Home (1883).

 She died in Stamford, Connecticut, March 8, 1897.